The Transfer Performance of Economic Models: Application

 The appendix provides several robustness checks and complementary analyses.
 Online Appendix \ref{app:AlternativeCI} plots the $\tau$-th percentile of pooled transfer errors as $\tau$ varies, demonstrating that forecast intervals constructed using other choices of $\tau$ (besides $\tau=0.95$) would look similar to those shown in the main text.
-Online Appendix \ref{sec:Compare} provides 81\% forecast intervals for the ratio of the CPT error to the random forest error, and finds that the random forest error is sometimes much higher than the CPT error, but is rarely much lower.
+Online Appendix \ref{sec:Compare} provides 86\% forecast intervals for the ratio of the raw CPT transfer error to the raw random forest transfer error, and finds that the random forest error is sometimes much higher than the CPT error, but is rarely much lower.
 Online Appendix \ref{app:Altk} considers an alternative choice for the number of training domains, setting $r=3$ instead of $r=1$.
 While the results are similar, the contrast between the economic models and black boxes is not as large, suggesting that the relative performance of the black boxes improves given a larger number of training domains.
 Online Appendix \ref{sec:alt-def} provides forecast intervals when each of the 14 papers is treated as a different domain; once again the black box methods transfer worse than the economic models do.

-We next use our theoretical results from Section \ref{sec:RelaxIID} to study the consequences of relaxing the iid assumption in our comparison of CPT$(\alpha,\beta,\delta,\gamma)$ and RF.
-Since the main differences observed above concerned the upper bounds of our forecast intervals, we limit attention to $\tau \ge 0.5,$ and compare the methods in terms of worst-case and everywhere upper-dominance with respect to all three measures of the transfer performance.
+We next use our theoretical results from Section \ref{sec:RelaxIID} to study the consequences of relaxing the i.i.d.\ assumption in our comparison of CPT$(\alpha,\beta,\delta,\gamma)$ and RF.
+Since the main differences observed above concerned the upper bounds of our forecast intervals, we limit attention to $\tau \ge 0.5,$ and compare the methods in terms of worst-case and everywhere upper-dominance with respect to all three measures of transfer performance.
 These results are summarized in Table \ref{tab:dominance}.